texastribune/scuole-data/README.md

 Every year, TEA publishes a `Master reference of TAPR elements` like [this one from 2022](https://rptsvr1.tea.texas.gov/perfreport/tapr/2022/download/taprref.html).
 It's usually found in the TAPR Advanced Data Download for that year that you use to download the data and called `Master Reference (HTML)`.
 You can also download it in an Excel format for campuses, districts, regions and state.

-It's also good to remember that for some datasets, TAPR has the **latest data** while others are **a year behind**.
-For example, if this was the 2021-22 TAPR, the latest data would be for 2021-22 (or Class of 2022) and the previous year would be 2020-21 (or Class of 2021) Here's is a handy breakdown:
+It's also good to remember that for some datasets, TAPR releases the **latest data** while others are **a year behind**.
+For example, if we were updating the 2021-22 TAPR data, the latest data would be for 2021-22 (or Class of 2022) and the previous year would be 2020-21 (or Class of 2021) Here's is a handy breakdown:

 | Data     | TAPR Data File | Year |
 | ----------- | ----------- | ----------- |